School resources

 Enhance creativity with this fun and engaging poetry activity to support the teaching of Ish by Peter Reynolds during Queensland Mental Health Week.
 Begin by reading or watching Ish by Peter Reynolds and discuss the different emotions that Ramon feels during the story.

-Twinkl resource – Interactive Activity Booklet (F-2)
+Twinkl – Interactive Activity Booklet (F-2)

 Use this resource to promote good well-being and mental health awareness and support your students’ understanding of this important topic.
 As students complete each activity, they will explore tasks that will get them thinking and talking about ways to improve their own personal health.
 Activities include Word Search, Wellbeing Matching Game, I Spy and Count, Health, Fitness and Wellbeing Crossword, Fill the Suitcase, and My Classroom Wellbeing Mascot.

-Twinkl resource – Interactive Activity Booklet (3-6)
+Twinkl – Interactive Activity Booklet (3-6)

 Use this resource to promote good well-being and mental health awareness and support your students’ understanding of this important topic.
 As students complete each activity, they will explore tasks that will get them thinking and talking about ways to improve their own personal health.
 Activities include Word Search, Design a Wellbeing Classroom Mascot, My Mental Health Action Plan, People I can Turn To, The Code Breaker Wellbeing Challenge, How Many Smaller Words: Wellbeing Edition, Where Do I Belong? and Connecting with Someone Special.

-Twinkl resource – My Reflective Journal (for younger learners)
+Twinkl – My Reflective Journal (F-2)

-Twinkl resource – My Reflective Journal (for older learners)
+Twinkl – My Reflective Journal (3-6)

-Twinkl resource – Queensland Mental Health Week Escape the Room Game (F-2)
+Twinkl – Escape the Room Game (F-2)

 This engaging Escape the Room game developed by Twinkl is a wonderful way to foster teamwork and raise awareness about mental health in your classroom.
 Your students will be immersed in the scenario as they work together to solve eight different puzzles to escape the classroom for the great outdoors!

-Twinkl resource – Queensland Mental Health Week Escape the Room Game (3-6)
+Twinkl – Escape the Room Game (3-6)

 This engaging Escape the Room game developed by Twinkl is a wonderful way to foster teamwork and raise awareness about mental health in your classroom.
 Your students will be immersed in the scenario as they work together to solve eight different puzzles to escape the classroom for the great outdoors!

-Twinkl resource – Mingle Bingo (F-2)
+Twinkl – Mingle Bingo (F-2)

-Use this resource from Twinkl to combine social ‘mingling’ with Bingo and assist students in making and maintaining meaningful positive relationships.
+Use this resource from Twinkl to combine social ‘mingling’ with bingo and assist students in making and maintaining meaningful positive relationships.
 This activity is a fun way for children to recognise their similarities with their peers and is a great opportunity to talk about these connections.

 Twinkl resource – Mingle Bingo (3-6)

-Use this resource from Twinkl to combine social ‘mingling’ with Bingo and assist students in making and maintaining meaningful positive relationships.
+Use this resource from Twinkl to combine social ‘mingling’ with bingo and assist students in making and maintaining meaningful positive relationships.
 This activity is a fun way for children to recognise their similarities with their peers and is a great opportunity to talk about these connections.

-headspace Schools
+headspace Schools & Communities

 Learn more and access resources here.